open-telemetry/opentelemetry.io/content/en/blog/2022/troubleshooting-nodejs.md

 });
 ```

-For advanced users who choose to use the low-level api instead of calling
+For advanced users who choose to use the low-level API instead of calling
 `registerInstrumentations`, make sure your instrumentation is set to use the
 right tracer provider and that you call `enable()` if appropriate.